ckatzorke/epicyclic/README.md

 common model library

-### portletcontainerservice
+### portletcontainer

-in conjunction with the gatein wci it facades the access to the portlets and the relevant portlet invokers.
+in conjunction with the gatein wci it facades the access to the portlets and the relevant portlet invokers for rendering and execution phases.

-### portletinvocation

-all relevant classes necessary to fulfill a portlet request.

 ### war